 - 2017: Started the early genesis of her consulting business whilst working.

-- 2018: Launched LinkedIn content, which gained the attention of large companies such as Cisco, built an audience of over 20,000.
+- 2018: Launched LinkedIn content, which gained the attention of large companies such as Cisco, and built an audience of over 20,000.

 Michelle Dennedy who encouraged her to start her own company.

-July - launched her own company “The Paradigm Effect”, joined the Sydney Start-up Hub as a member and
+July - launched her own company “The Paradigm Effect”, and joined the Sydney Start-up Hub as a member and

 mentor, assisting start-ups with marketing and personal branding.